-Adding elesclomol to paclitaxel for advanced melanoma studiedFebruary 22nd, 2013 in Cancer /
+Adding elesclomol to paclitaxel for advanced melanoma studiedFebruary 22, 2013 in Medicine & Health / Cancer

 (HealthDay)—Lactate dehydrogenase (LDH) levels may be predictive of success in treating chemotherapy-naive patients with advanced melanoma with a combination of elesclomol plus paclitaxel, according to research published online Feb.
 11 in the Journal of Clinical Oncology.